domaindumper/domain-statistics/README.md

 console.log(domaindumper.isCancel('something'));
 ```

+## Examples

-**Note:** For detailed documentation and examples, please visit [https://statistics.domaindumper.com/](https://statistics.domaindumper.com/).
+For more examples and detailed usage, please visit our documentation at [Domain Dumper Statistics](https://statistics.domaindumper.com/).

 ## Premium Services

-For premium services like domain Whois information or free daily lists of registered domain names, please visit [Whois Extractor](https://www.whoisextractor.in/).
+If you need premium services like domain WHOIS or free daily registered domain names, you can find this information on our other website: [Whois Extractor](https://www.whoisextractor.in/).

-## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.